Site Search

 Preamble

-This Standard sets out the requirements for the supervising physician and the permitted activities for holders of an observer permit.
+The College has no legal jurisdiction over clinical observers.
+The College’s jurisdiction is limited to the physicians hosting the clinic observer.
+This Standard sets out the requirements for the supervising physician and the permitted activities for observers of their practice.

 Professional Standards

-- obtain verbal informed consent from patients to allow the clinical observer to participate in the care situation;
+3. Obtain verbal informed consent from patients to allow the clinical observer to participate in the care situation; and

-- conduct clinical assessments (history and/or physical examination) in whole or in part, under the direct and immediate oversight of the supervising physician; and
+• conduct clinical assessments (history and/or physical examination) in whole or in part, under the direct and immediate oversight of the supervising physician.

 Clinical observers are not permitted to: